zeek/zeek-docs/doc/scripts/base/frameworks/input/main.zeek.rst

    Remove an input stream.

-   :id: string value identifying the stream to be removed.
+   :param id: string value identifying the stream to be removed.

    :returns: true on success and false if the named stream was not found.